 Posting quality content is half the battle, and the other half is timing.
 There’s no solid rule about how often you should post to Instagram—some industry leaders say once a day, others say four times per week, and still others say every six hours.
 The idea is to post consistently, but not too often.
 So, no disappearing for a week and then posting 10 new pics in a day.

 To make sure you’re hitting all the right notes, plan ahead, stay organized, and develop a workflow.
-Gather all of the things you’ll need for a great Instagram post: A beautifully edited image, relevant and brand-specific hashtags, caption text, any @ mentions, etc., ahead of time, and you’ll have perfect posts all ready to publish when they fit with your editorial calendar.
+Gather all of the things you’ll need for a great Instagram post: A beautifully edited image (PicMonkey’s designer-crafted Instagram templates can help you create winning images), relevant and brand-specific hashtags, caption text, any @ mentions, etc., ahead of time, and you’ll have perfect posts all ready to publish when they fit with your editorial calendar.